teivah/gosiris/README.md

-# Gofast
+# gofast

-Gofast is a simple library to bring the actor model on top of Golang.
+gofast is a simple library to bring the actor model on top of Golang.

 ## Features
 * Send message from one actor to another using the mailbox principle